pdsinterop/awesome-solid/contributing.md

 To speed things along, create a merge-request yourself that adds the suggestion.

-In order to guarantee an equal opertunity for all entries, please ensure your merge-request adheres to the following guidelines:
+In order to guarantee an equal opportunity for all entries, please ensure your merge-request adheres to the following guidelines:

 1. Entries within each section are placed in alphabetical order.
 When adding a new entry, make sure it is in the appropriate place.

-2. The entry should contain a name, link, and brief description.
+2. The entry should contain a name, link, and brief description, with the item link and description separated with a dash.
 It should look like this:
    ```
-   - [Some Project](https://example/com/projects/some) A project that does a thing
+   - [Some Project](https://example/com/projects/some) - A project that does a thing
    ```

 3. For the sake of readability of the source file, keep lines shorter than 80